 Battery Issue

-To test whether the batteries are well-inserted, remove the back cover to check if you’ve installed the FireStick remote batteries correctly.
-Next, check the + and—signs on the batteries and ensure the ends go to the corresponding remote side.
+To test whether the batteries are correctly inserted, remove the back cover to verify that the FireStick remote batteries are installed correctly.
+Next, check the + and — signs on the batteries and ensure the ends connect to the corresponding terminals on the remote side.
 Afterward, place the back cover and press the volume button to see if it works.

 If the remote volume was working just a few seconds ago and suddenly stopped, it’s likely because the batteries are weak.
 Interchanging the batteries or tapping the remote a few times can sometimes ‘wake’ the remote.
-Unfortunately, this won’t work long-term.
+Unfortunately, this approach won’t be sustainable in the long term.
 The best solution is to replace the batteries.

 Finally, the batteries may die if attempting to ‘wake’ them doesn’t work.
-Replace the batteries and pay attention to the markings in the FireStick remote to ensure you install them correctly.
+Replace the batteries and pay attention to the markings on the FireStick remote to ensure you install them correctly.

 Signal Interference